Alternative

 Does Pirate Ship support FedEx?

-No, Pirate Ship currently supports USPS and UPS only.
-If you need FedEx shipping, I'd Ship That is a strong alternative that offers all three major carriers in one platform with no monthly fees.
+No. Pirate Ship currently supports USPS and UPS only.
+If you ship anything where FedEx is competitive, you are leaving that option out entirely.
+I'd Ship That offers all three major carriers in one app with no monthly fees and no minimums, so you can always check the third quote before you commit.

 Can I switch from Pirate Ship to I'd Ship That easily?